docker/machine/docs/drivers/aws.md

 | `--amazonec2-use-ebs-optimized-instance` | -                       | `false`          |

 ## Security Group
 Note that a security group will be created and associated to the host.
-This security group will have the following ports opened inbound :
+This security group will have the following ports opened inbound:

 -   ssh (22/tcp)
 -   docker (2376/tcp)